-343 Public Administration (4)
+343 Public Administration (4) S

-Contemporary approaches to policy-making and decision-making techniques are reviewed in light of the values represented in them and their promises for serving the public interest.
-We review classic and modern theories of bureaucracy; the history, development, and philosophical assumptions of the science of administration; the structure and functioning of American federal, state, and local administration; the budget-making process; government regulations of business and society; and the major challenges facing governmental professionals in our time.
-Identical to HHSSW 343.
+Reviews contemporary approaches to policy-making and decision-making techniques in light of the values represented in them and their promises for serving the public interest.
+Examines classic and modern theories of bureaucracy; the history, development, and philosophical assumptions of the science of administration; the structure and functioning of American federal, state, and local administration; the budget-making process; government regulations of business and society; and the major challenges facing governmental professionals in our time.
 Offered each spring.

-344 European Union in World Politics (4)
+344 European Union in World Politics (4) S

-Examines the foreign policies of European countries, both individually and collectively through the European Union, toward each other, regional and intergovernmental organizations, and other regions of the world.
-Explores other issues related to Europe's economic and political integration, including national identities, democratic accountability, the Union's expansion, US-European relations, the European Constitution, Turkey's bid to join the Union, and immigration and Islam in Europe.
+Examines the foreign policies of European countries, both individually and collectively through the European Union, toward one another, regional and intergovernmental organizations, and other regions of the world.
+Explores other issues related to Europe's economic and political integration, including national identities, democratic accountability, the Union's expansion, U.S.-European relations, the European Constitution, Turkey's bid to join the Union, and immigration and Islam in Europe.
+Prerequisite: junior status or consent.
 Offered on demand.

-345 International Law and Organizations (4)
+345 International Law and Organizations (4) S